Welcome to T-cubed (Tobacco Treatment Tips)

 Nausea (29%), Vivid dreams (10%)

 MYTH!!
 Despite common belief, there is no increase in adverse psychiatric events or cardiovascular events noted in large well done clinical trials.
-So many of the adverse side effects attributed to tobacco cessation medications are simply the symptoms of nicotine withdrawal.
+So many of the adverse side effects attributed to tobacco cessation medications are likely attributable to the symptoms of nicotine withdrawal.

 Nicotine